 - Submit the formal resignation letter to the HR (human resources) department acting as an official letter of resignation or “formal notice.”

-A manager or boss will never shun a good employee for deciding to pursue a new opportunity and leaving their current job.
-Especially if the employee is a high performer.
-During this discussion, it’s best to simply state the decision to leave the current position for a new position, and then decide on the next steps.
+A manager or boss will never shun a good employee to decide to pursue a new opportunity and leave their current job, especially if the employee is a high performer.
+During this discussion, it’s best to state the decision to leave the current position for a new position and then decide on the next steps.
 Keeping the conversation short, impactful, and constructive.

 Tip: If you’re a senior executive who holds an employment contract, you may want to refer to this contract regarding resigning.
 A transition period (usually longer than two weeks) may be defined in this agreement.

 An exit interview is normally provided to employees on their final day of employment.
 This exit interview allows the manager to learn from the employee.
-The employee should prepare three to four bullet points on how the job function can be improved within the company.
+The employee should prepare three to four bullet points on how the job function can be improved.
 This is not an opportunity to complain about the company culture, work environment, management, or a coworker.
-This upholds the professional reputation of the resigning employee by showing business etiquette and performance until the very last day.
+This upholds the resigning employee's professional reputation by showing business etiquette and performance until the very last day.

 When resigning, here are a few tips to consider:

 - Show respect to colleagues, coworkers, managers, and bosses until the very last day.
 Many employees decide that once they submit a formal resignation, the company is no longer important.
 This isn’t true.
-Resigning from a current employer with grace is going to be beneficial for the employee’s career and their professional reputation.
+Resigning from a current employer with grace will be beneficial for the employee’s career and professional reputation.

 - Drive home results.
-Many employees decide that during their final two weeks of employment that they won’t work as hard as they normally would.
+Many employees decide that they won't work as hard during their final two weeks of employment as they normally would.
 Try not to do this.
 Driving home results can be a great way to uphold a professional relationship with the manager or boss and turn that relationship into something special in the future (for example, using a previous supervisor or manager as a type of “career coach”).